Happy! (TV series): Production

 Happy was originally voiced by Bobby Moynihan in the pilot, but was later replaced by Patton Oswalt.

 Release

 The series premiered on Syfy on December 6, 2017.
 On January 29, 2018, it was announced that Syfy had renewed the series for a second season, which premiered on March 27, 2019.
 On June 4, 2019, the series was cancelled by Syfy after two seasons.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported an approval rating of 81% based on 36 reviews.
 The website's critical consensus states, "Happy! certainly isn't for everyone, but its appealingly oddball concept and strong performances from Chris Meloni and Patton Oswalt make for a gritty, dark comedy with definite—albeit unusual—appeal."
 Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 21 reviews, indicating "generally favorable reviews".

+Ratings

+Season 1

+Viewership and ratings per episode of Happy!